-Progent has almost two decades of experience providing advanced online consulting and troubleshooting support to organizations of all sizes.
+Progent has over two decades of experience providing advanced online consulting and troubleshooting support to organizations of all sizes.
 Online consulting saves time and money by avoiding the costs and delays associated with travel.
 Progent's ability to provide the services of a consultant with task-relevant expertise helps clients complete IT projects on time and within budget.
 Progent has delivered online consulting and troubleshooting support to organizations in every state in the U.S. (see to Progent's customer testimonials).
 Progent's consultants, software developers and troubleshooting experts include one of the largest independent teams of Cisco CCIE-certified network consultants in the U.S. and are available for projects of any size.
 When the job requires it, Progent can provide on-premises support in major metropolitan areas across the U.S.

 Contact Progent for Skype for Business Support